RutledgePaulV/clj-embed/readme.md

 it does exist it's not actually the same!).
 This means that you can't easily combine the result of an evaluation in a runtime with other data (unless you stick to only the Java stdlib).
-I'm planning to explore ways to make this better if it's what you want to do, but in general I think most use cases won't have much of a need for it.
+I'm planning to explore ways to make this better if it's what you want to do, but in general my use cases are more about isolated code evaluation than aggregating data across different runtimes.

 There's a performance hit when running code in a separate runtime.
 The code goes through an extra serialization and load process.
 Besides that, I doubt Clojure was